 You want to get a laptop with keys that are responsive with excellent tactile feedback and decent vertical travel.
 If you are an Apple loyalist, then get ready to use their butterfly-style keyboard as the recent MacBooks have this type of keyboard.
 The butterfly-style keyboard is very responsive, makes little typing noise, and has little vertical travel.

 Go for laptops with with well-spaced keys and responsive touchpads if you will be cranking out emails and articles.
 Good touchpads respond very well to multitouch gestures.
-Brands such as the 2019 HP Spectre x360 and Asus Chromebook Flip C434 are shipped with Chiclet-style (island-style) keyboards which have keys that are soft and accurate with reasonable spacing.
 An advantage of using keyboards with well-spaced keys is that you will rarely hit the wrong key while typing.

 Avoid laptops whose keyboard characters have the same colour as the body of the laptop as you may struggle to identify the keys when you are in a room with little lightning.

 Before now, many manufacturers were churning out laptops with very low (think 2GB) random access memory (RAM).
-Right now they have all stepped up their games with RAM sizes as high as 32GB.
-The 2018 MacBook Air (16GB), 2018 MacBook Pro with Touch Bar (32 GB), Dell XPS 13 (16 GB) are some high-end laptops with excellent RAM.
+Right now they have all stepped up their games with higher RAM sizes,

 We do not recommend buying a laptop with less than 4GB RAM.
 This is the benchmark, if you really want to enjoy using your laptop.
 For higher computing needs like video gaming, video and photo editing, go for a laptop with at least 16GB.
 To get laptops with RAM greater than 16GB, you have to pay more money.